United States invasion of Afghanistan: Fall of Kabul

-Objectives Wolverine, Raptor and Operation Relentless Strike
+Objective Wolverine, Objective Raptor, and Operation Relentless Strike

-On November 13, the 75th Ranger Regiment carried out its second combat parachute drop into Afghanistan.
+On 13 November, the 75th Ranger Regiment carried out its second combat parachute drop into Afghanistan.
 A platoon-sized Ranger security element, including a team from the Ranger Reconnaissance Detachment and accompanied by eight Air Force Special Tactical operators, parachuted into a dry lake bed southwest of Kandahar and secured the area.
 A pair of MC-130 cargo planes then landed in the lake bed and deposited four AH-6J Little Bird helicopters from the 160th SOAR.
 The Little Birds flew to a Taliban compound near Kandahar codenamed Objective Wolverine and destroyed it.
 They returned to the lake bed to rearm and refuel, then launched another strike against a second site called Objective Raptor.
 After the second strike they went back to the lake bed, loaded onto the MC-130s and flew back to Oman.
-Several nights later, beginning on November 16, a series of missions codenamed Operation Relentless Strike took place.
+A series of missions codenamed Operation Relentless Strike began on 16 November.
 On the first night, the Rangers drove modified HMMWVs and Land Rovers to secure a remote desert airstrip.
 The Little Birds then flew in on MC-130s and conducted a search and destroy mission along Highway 1.
 The Little Birds conducted similar search and destroy missions over the next several nights.

 Battle of Tarinkot

-On November 14, ODA 574 and Hamid Karzai inserted into Uruzgan Province via 4 MH-60K helicopters with a small force of guerrillas.
+On 14 November, ODA 574 and Hamid Karzai inserted into Uruzgan Province via 4 MH-60K helicopters with a small force of guerrillas.
 Karzai was the leader of the Pashtun Popalzai tribe and had been an enemy of the Taliban since they assassinated his father in 1999.
-He had entered Afghanistan with three other men on October 9, but was almost killed by the Taliban, and was extracted by the CIA on November 4.
+He had entered Afghanistan with three other men on 9 October, but was almost killed by the Taliban, and was extracted by the CIA on 4 November.
 Once he returned he began to move towards the town of Tarinkot.
 Responding to the approach of Karzai's forces, the inhabitants of the town of Tarinkot revolted and expelled their Taliban administrators.
 Karzai traveled to Tarinkot to meet with the town elders.
 While he was there, the Taliban marshaled a force of 300–500 men to retake the town.
 Karzai's small force, plus the American contingent, deployed in the town's front to block the Taliban's advance.
 Relying heavily on close air support, the American and Afghan force managed to drive the Taliban away from the town.

 The defeat of the Taliban at Tarinkot was an important victory for Karzai, who used it to recruit more men to his fledgling guerrilla band.
 His force would grow in size to a peak of around 800 men.
 Soon afterwards, they left Tarinkot and began advancing on Kandahar.